rthees/A-Year-Before/readme.txt

 = Using the widget =

 Just click on the configuration-button of the widget an use the selfexplaining popup-dialog.
+Use the output-pattern to define the look of the found articles.
+Possible patterns are:

+* %title% The title of the article
+* %link% The link to the article
+* %date% The date of the article
+* %excerpt% The excerpt of the article.
+You can define the number of displayed characters bei appending the number like %excerpt80%, which will display 80 characters.

 = Not using the widget =